deas/csr-approver/README.md

   DNS name in the certificate request. the default value is set to 1.
 * `--leader-election` or `LEADER_ELECTION` permits enabling leader election when running with multiple replicas
+* `--bypass-ns-sa` or `BYPASS_NS_SA` permits bypassing the checks for CSR created by service accounts in a specific namespace (Introduced for Open Cluster Management)

-It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
+It is important to understand that the node DNS name needs to be resolvable for the `csr-approver` to work properly.
 If this is an issue for you, you can use the `--bypass-dns-resolution` flag, which will disable the DNS check altogether.